microsoft/playwright/docs/src/debug.md

 - **Runs headed**: Browsers always launch in headed mode
 - **Disables timeout**: Sets default timeout to 0 (= no timeout)
-- **Console helper**: Configures a `playwright` object in the browser to generate and highlight [Playwright selectors](./selectors.md).
-This can be used to verify text or composite selectors.
+- **Console helper**: Configures a `playwright` object in the browser to generate and highlight [Playwright locators](./locators.md).
+This can be used to verify locators.

 ```bash tab=bash-bash lang=js
 PWDEBUG=console npx playwright test